nordeim/Liver-Health/docs/prompt_to_create.md

 3) more towards Western accepted norms.
 4) Include recent scientific studies to supplement traditional knowledge/wisdom.
 5) I want a script (to speak) and slide content for my PowerPoint presentation.

+---
+great job! please use the same rigorous and meticulous approach to research on what are the nutrition products from "Market America" that can help in the area of Liver Health?

+---
+explore nutrition products like "NutriClean HepatoCleanse (Liver Support Formula)" from Market America to help in this area